shenwei356/kmcp/docs/database.md

 - Prebuilt databases above were built for computers with >= 32 CPU cores in consideration of better parallelization, and computers should have at least 64 GB.
-- By default, `kmcp search` loads the whole database into main memory (via `mmap`) for fast searching.
+- By default, `kmcp search` loads the whole database into main memory (via [mmap](https://en.wikipedia.org/wiki/Mmap)) for fast searching.
 Optionally, the flag `--low-mem` can be set to avoid loading the whole database, while it's much slower, >10X slower on SSD and should be much slower on HDD disks.
 - To reduce memory requirements on computers without enough memory, users can divide the reference genomes into several parts and build smaller databases for all parts, so that the biggest database can be loaded into RAM.
+This can also accelerate searching on a *computer cluster*, where every node searches a part of the database.
 After performing database searching, search results on all small databases can be merged with `kmcp merge` for downstream analysis.